Write for Your Teen

 Thank you for your interest in Your Teen Media.
 We look forward to hearing more about your story idea, but before you get in touch, please take a moment to review our editorial guidelines.

-Your Teen for Parents is a publication for parents of teenagers—from middle school, high school and the first year or two of college—and for professionals working with teenagers.
+Your Teen is a publication for parents of teenagers—middle school, high school, and up to the first year or two of college—and for professionals working with teenagers.
 Our mission is to be a trusted source—and a fun, informative read!—for readers who are seeking information about teenagers.

 Writing for Your Teen Media